hartenthaler/hh_extended_family/readme.md

 * optional labels for special GEDCOM situations, such as adopted child, foster child, triplet, stillborn, infant death, and challenged linkage
 * optional summary counts
 * optional handling of partner chains
-* optional "copy to clippings cart" action
+* optional "copy to clippings cart" action with support for huhwt-cce or the module's internal fallback action
 * configurable handling of empty family parts
 * full or shortened display name of the proband
-* full or shortened display name of the location names
+* configurable place-name format in event boxes, including full place names, city-only display, and city plus ISO country code

 Special labels are derived from GEDCOM patterns such as